Using the Heritage Room

 Located on the first floor of our Central Branch, the Heritage Room is a special collection focusing on the history and peoples of Vancouver Island.
 There are approximately 2,500 volumes in this collection.

 The Heritage Room is available for use during Central Branch opening hours.
 Material from the Heritage Room may not be borrowed from the library.

 The door to the Room is normally locked.
 To use the collection you must sign in at the first floor welcome desk.
 A library staff member will then let you into the room.
 When you are finished, sign out at the desk.

 We encourage those who wish to copy materials in this Room to use digital cameras or hand scanners.
-If you need to use a photocopier, the librarian can check if the item is fit for copying and if so, the librarian can help you with the copying.
+If you need to use a photocopier, staff can check if the item is fit for copying and if so, theycan help you with the copying.
 Otherwise, no material is to leave the Room.